HealerMikado/panorama_big_data_2021/labs/lab 3 - Spark Stream/tutorial 3-Spark Streaming.md

      - Use the SQL `COUNT(1)` function in the sql request to get the count
      - Because you don't perform aggregation the `outputMode()` must be `append`

      You will notice no record are dropped.
-Is

 - 🕵️‍♂️ Drop all records with unverified (`includes.users.verified == True`)user  then group the remaining  records by `hashtag`.

      - `includes.users` is an array with only one element.
 You will need to extract it.
      - `data.entities.hashtags` is an array too !
 To group by tag (the hashtag content) you will need to explode it too.

-- :small_red_triangle_down: Find the covid related tweet (or any other topic like cat, dog, spring, batman, dogecoin etc) :
+- :small_red_triangle_down: Find ukraine related tweet (or any other topic like cat, dog, spring, batman, dogecoin etc) :

-  - Define a new column, name `covid_related`.
-This column is equal to `True` if `data.text` contains "covid", else it's  equal to`False`.
+  - Define a new column, name `ukraine_related`.
+This column is equal to `True` if `data.text` contains "ukraine", else it's  equal to`False`.

   -  Use the `withColumn()` transformation, and the `expr()` function to define the column. `expr()` takes as input an SQL expression.
 You do not need a full SQL statement (`SELECT ...
 FROM ...
-WHERE ...`) but just an SQL expression that return True or False if `data.text` contains "covid".
+WHERE ...`) but just an SQL expression that return True or False if `data.text` contains "ukraine".
 To help you :

     - `LOWER()` put in lower case a string
     - `input_string LIKE wanted_string` return `True`  if `input_string` is equal to `wanted_string`